martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 The LLC is responsible for assessing the suitability of a venue for an IETF meeting and is responsible for any reassessment in response to a major event that leaves the prior conclusion in doubt.
-If such an event occurs more than twelve weeks before the start of the scheduled meeting, it is deemed a non-emergency situation.
+If such an event occurs more than fourteen weeks before the start of the scheduled meeting, it is deemed a non-emergency situation.
 Later events, up to and including the week of a meeting itself, are deemed an emergency situation.